-- Do not attempt to operate this boiler on LP gas without converting it in accordance with the instructions shown in Appendix A. - Do not attempt to convert this boiler to LP gas without the use of a combustion analyzer. - Failure to follow the conversion instructions in Appendix A will result in operation of the boiler at unsafe Carbon Monoxide (CO) levels and may result in personal injury or loss of life.
-Improper conversion may also result in unreliable operation, resulting in property damage. - Before attempting to operate this boiler at altitudes above 4,500 ft., follow instructions shown in Appendix B of this manual.
+- Do not attempt to operate this boiler on LP gas without converting it using the proper conversion kit. - Do not attempt to convert this boiler to LP gas without the use of a combustion analyzer. - Failure to follow the conversion instructions will result in operation of the boiler at unsafe Carbon Monoxide (CO) levels and may result in personal injury or loss of life.
+Improper conversion may also result in unreliable operation, resulting in property damage. - Before attempting to operate this boiler at altitudes above 2,000 ft., follow instructions shown in Appendix A of this manual.

 This product must be installed by a licensed plumber or gas fitter when installed within the Commonwealth of Massachusetts.
-See Appendix D for additional important information about installing this product within the Commonwealth of Massachusetts.
+See Appendix C for additional important information about installing this product within the Commonwealth of Massachusetts.